This post may contain affiliate links. See my disclosure policy for more details.

 Hot glue two rows of black bottle caps to the outside and inside edges of the wreath.

-I waited until the glue was cool before I started to remove the hot glue strings you see here.
+Fill any gaps in between the bottle caps with hot glue and black rhinestones. *I waited until the glue was cool before I started to remove the hot glue strings you see here.

 Make a ribbon bow and hot glue it to the top of the wreath.